LucaGallinari/QtFFmpegWrapper/README.md

 I did this porting because I needed this wrapper for an university project.

-### CHANGES
+### HOW TO OPEN

 You can open the project by using:
 - Qt Creator, open the .pro file
 - VS2013 (or after), by opening the .sln file or by opening/importing the .pro file with the Visual Studio Qt Plugin that you can find easily online

 ### CHANGES